 I was born, bred and continue to live on the Isle of Axholme so well acquainted with the local culture, heritage and landscape.

-As the project administrator I am responsible for organising and recording the Steering Group meetings and Project Task Group meetings, keeping social media accounts updated, website updates, track finances, keep a record of publicity and assist with events that Jo and Laura deliver.
+As the project administrator I was responsible for organising and recording the Steering Group meetings and Project Task Group meetings, keeping social media accounts updated, website updates, track finances, keep a record of publicity and assisting with events that Jo and Laura delivered.

 Archaeology and Heritage Officer

 Graduating from the University of Sheffield with a BSc in Archaeological Science I have gone on to work in many museum and heritage settings in a variety of roles.
 I was excited to be a part of this project and back on the Isle of Axholme where I grew up.
 I am keen to help preserve our archaeological past and to use it to inspire future generations.

 As the Archaeology and Heritage Officer I was responsible for community engagement around the Isle of Axholme and Hatfield Chase area through workshops, talks and projects.
 I worked with volunteers to develop skills and knowledge about our past.